mrismanaziz/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## What happens to a frog's car when it breaks down?
+It gets toad.